grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 - `testWrongPacketOrder1()`
 - `testWrongPacketOrder2()`

-and try for yourself how difficult it is to answer the following questions:
+and see how difficult it is to answer the following questions:

 1. How do you know what situation each Statement describes?
 1. How do you know whether the Statement describes a single situation or several at the same time?